NETWAYS/advanced-puppet-training/roles_profiles/03_profiles.md

 * Install `puppetlabs-mysql` module
 * Create a `database` profile for mysql
 * Create a `webserver` profile for apache
-* Test and apply your configuratio
+* Test and apply your configuration

 !SLIDE supplemental solutions